george-wood/site/content/authors/admin/_index.md

 ## About Me

 I am a postdoctoral fellow in the Institute for Policy Research at Northwestern University.
-I study social disparities in public health and criminal justice outcomes.
-As part of this work, I evaluate the effects of social programs and interventions that aim to reduce gunshot victimization and police misconduct.
+I study disparities in public health and criminal justice.
+As part of this work, I evaluate the effects of social programs and interventions that aim to reduce gunshot victimization, police misconduct, and police use of force.
 My work combines field-experiments and natural experiments with large-scale behavioral data.
 I am also interested in causal inference, network analysis, and spatial statistics.